Hong-Luu/CS-305-Module-Eight-Journal/README.md

 **What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?**

-In this project, I utilized resources like OWASP Dependency-Check Maven for static testing and identifying vulnerabilities in external dependencies.
-I also followed secure coding practices such as input validation, secure data handling, and encryption.
-These tools and practices can be valuable in future assignments or tasks to ensure software security and mitigate potential vulnerabilities.
+In this assignment, I utilized resources such as the OWASP Dependency-Check tool to perform static testing and ensure that the code complies with software security enhancements.
+I incorporated this tool by adding it as a plugin in the project's pom.xml file and running it to analyze the project's dependencies.
+By verifying the correct version and configuration of the dependency-check plugin in the pom.xml, I was able to effectively assess and address any potential security vulnerabilities in the project's dependencies.
+These practices and tools can be valuable resources in future assignments or tasks to enhance software security.

 **Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?**